 This scene was photographed by John Albert Juleen (1874–1935) in the early to mid 1920s, from the same

 location as the previous scene.
 In 1917 A Geographic Dictionary of Washington still mentioned Laconia as “a

 village in Snoqualmie Pass,” a couple years after the abandonment of the old Cascade High Line, but by the

-1920's the name Laconia had gone into disuse.
-By then the facilities at the summit for travelers of the Sunset
+1920s the name Laconia had gone into disuse.
+By then the facilities at the summit for travelers of the Sunset Highway were

-Highway were referred to as being at Snoqualmie Pass, rather than as being at Laconia.
-In 1923 the Sunset Highway was
+referred to as being at Snoqualmie Pass, rather than as being at Laconia.
+In 1923 the Sunset Highway was also designated

 The building shown off in the distance near the left edge of the image was the Summit Garage, which had an addition

 built perpendicular to the Sunset Highway sometime after the previous scene was photographed.
 The left side of the